Healthy Penguin Nation

 Tips and resources for enhancing your emotional wellness

 Been sitting at your desk too long?
-Research shows that sitting for prolonged periods may increase risk for developing heart disease, obesity, diabetes and cancer, and has been coined “the new smoking” in terms of health risks (Mayo Clinic).
-To counteract the negative health effects of a sedentary lifestyle, try a “sit for 60, move for 3” intervention!
+Prolonged sitting can cause stiffness and strain on certain muscles, as well as eye tiredness and decreased blood flow to the brain (Mayo Clinic).
+To combat these effects, try a “sit for 60, move for 3” intervention!
 For every 60 minutes you sit, do one or more of the following for up to 3 minutes:

 (For your health and safety, always consult with a qualified medical professional before beginning any exercise program)